bitRAKE/sd-xy-studies/readme.md

 #### Trying to make sense of [Stable Diffusion][1] through variation in the parameter space.

-The [Stable Diffusion][1] model has a complex interface, and this largely a result of the model itself.
+The [Stable Diffusion][1] model has a complex interface, and this is largely a result of the model itself.
 An understanding of what happens to produce the images would be my first recommendation for getting a grasp on how the different parameters effect output.
 Unfortunately, that understanding doesn't make everything so clear.
 So, a good bit of experimentation is needed.

 This repository aims to excellerate the experimentation with some examples.

 [Some][2] implementations of [Stable Diffusion][1] have an [X/Y Plot feature][3] which creates a grid of varying parameters.
 From this we can better understand the resulting output.

+Example images have metadata outlining parameters used.
+Yet, different implementations of [Stable Diffusion][1] can use the parameters differently.
+In some cases I cannot generate the same images any more. :/

 #### Additional Resources: